Egypt protesters besiege Cairo ministry

 Interior Minister Mohamed Ibrahim said the fans started it.

-"The events started with provocations between the Ahli and Masry crowds, then insults, until it ended up with those sorrowful events," he told the Egyptian TV station CBC during a telephone interview.
+"The events started with provocations between the Ahli and Masri crowds, then insults, until it ended up with those sorrowful events," he told the Egyptian TV station CBC during a telephone interview.

 Ibrahim was widely blamed for the deaths during an emergency parliamentary session on Thursday.
 MPs including the Islamists who control some 70 percent of the chamber called for him to be held to account and accused him of negligence.